EllAchE/discord_site_monitor/README.md

 ---

-### `!add <URL> "<CSS SELECTOR>"`
+### `!add <URL>`
 Adds a website to the list.

 **Parameters**
 Required:
 `URL` The URL of the site you want to track.

-Optional:
-`"CONTENT SELECTOR"` The part of the site you want to track.
-(By default the \<head\> of the site is tracked).
-<sub>**Make sure to use double quotation marks when using this parameter.**
-In Chrome, this can be obtained by right clicking the part of the site you want to track and selecting: `Inspect`.
-After this you see the element highlighted in the developer view.
-You can right click on the element and select `Copy → Copy selector`. </sub>

 **Example**
 `!add https://google.com/` This tracks changes on https://google.com/.
 <sub>Note that some sites, including Google.com have dynamic elements (like ads) that cause a change every time its checked.
-To make sure this is filtered out, use the css selector parameter.</sub>
+To make sure these dynamic elements are filtered out, use the css selector parameter.</sub>

 `!add https://example.com/ "body > div > h1"` This tracks changes in header 1 of the site https://example.com/.